Updated on 2026-05-26 GMT+08:00

 2

-Set this parameter to the number of pods that can be scaled out instantaneously within 10 seconds.
+Set the parameter value to the number of pods that can be scaled out instantaneously within 10 seconds on most nodes.

 Threshold for Unbinding Pre-bound Container ENIs